yggdrasil-network/yggdrasil-network.github.io/faq.md

 Yes, you can set the `IfName` configuration setting to `"none"`.
 This will prevent Yggdrasil from creating a TUN interface.

 You will be able to create and accept peering connections and will continue to route traffic on behalf of your peers, but you will not be reachable from within the Yggdrasil Network, nor will you be able to send traffic into the network either.
-In this mode, other users on the network will receive no response if they try to reach or ping your node addresses.
+In this mode, other users on the network will receive no response if they try to reach or ping your node's Yggdrasil IPv6 addresses.

 ### Does Yggdrasil require IPv6?